-ppm: milligrams per litre or parts per million - or one ounce in 7,350 gallons of water. ppb: micrograms per litre or parts per billion - or one ounce in 7,350,000 gallons of water. %<0.3 NTU: Percent samples less than 0.3 NTU NTU: Nephelometric Turbidity Unit, used to measure cloudiness in drinking water.
+ppm: milligrams per litre or parts per million - or one ounce in 7,350 gallons of water. ppb: micrograms per litre or parts per billion - or one ounce in 7,350,000 gallons of water.
+NTU: Nephelometric Turbidity Unit, used to measure cloudiness in drinking water.
+Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.